SAISENGMAIN6631503085/student_scheduler/README.md

 - Notification permission handling
 - Widget lifecycle management

-**5.5 Deployment Help**

-AI provided guidance on:
+**Prompts used:**
-- Flutter build process
+- "My Flutter app crashes when updating state"
-- Platform-specific configurations
-- Release preparation
+- "How to properly request notification permissions in Flutter?"
+- "Why is my widget not rebuilding when data changes?"